Skip to main content

 Acknowledgements

 Mariam Haji Hussain was involved in data collection as part of her master’s dissertation at the University of Bradford.
-Rachael Hill reviewed and provided feedback on the discussion as part of the peer review process.
+Rachael Moss reviewed and provided feedback on the discussion as part of the peer review process.
 Born in Bradford is only possible because of the enthusiasm and commitment of the children and parents in BiB.
 We are grateful to all the participants, health professionals, schools and researchers who have made Born in Bradford happen.

 Funding